 The North Carolina Department of Motor Vehicles’ Motorcyclists’ Handbook says, “‘Accident’” implies an unforeseen event that occurs without anyone’s fault or negligence.
 Most often in traffic, that is not the case. … There is rarely a single cause of any crash.”

 What to Do After a Lane-Splitting Motorcycle Crash

 If you have been injured in a motorcycle lane-splitting accident in North Carolina involving another driver, you may expect that the other driver’s insurance company will try to blame you for the accident and deny liability.
 Don’t let an adversarial insurance company shift the blame.
-You should contact an accident attorney at Younce, Vtipil & Baznik, P.A. in Raleigh to advocate on your behalf.
+You should contact a Raleigh motorcycle accident attorney at Younce, Vtipil, Baznik & Banks, P.A. to advocate on your behalf.
 Lane-splitting is not illegal in North Carolina.
 The driver whose negligence caused the accident – whether excessive speed, not looking adequately or another error – should compensate you for your injuries and other losses.

 Our dedicated lane-splitting injury attorneys can review the facts of your case and provide you with free legal advice about your options.
 Just fill out our simple online contact form or give us a call today.